Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 ### General

-The Event Hubs APIs generate the following exceptions.
+The Event Hubs APIs generate the following exceptions in azure.eventhub.exceptions

 - **AuthenticationError:** Failed to authenticate because of wrong address, SAS policy/key pair, SAS token or azure identity.
 - **ConnectError:** Failed to connect to the EventHubs.
 The AuthenticationError is a type of ConnectError.
 - **ConnectionLostError:** Lose connection after a connection has been built.
 - **EventDataError:** The EventData to be sent fails data validation.
 For instance, this error is raised if you try to send an EventData that is already sent.
 - **EventDataSendError:** The Eventhubs service responds with an error when an EventData is sent.
 - **OperationTimeoutError:** EventHubConsumer.send() times out.
 - **EventHubError:** All other Eventhubs related errors.
 It is also the root error class of all the errors described above.